A Benchmark for Multi-Party Negotiation Games from Real Negotiation Data: Abstract

 \section{Abstract}

-Many real-world multi-party negotiations unfold as sequences of binding, action-level commitments rather than a single final outcome.
-We introduce a benchmark for this under-studied regime featuring a configurable game generator that sweeps key structural properties such as incentive alignment, goal complexity, and payoff distribution.
-To evaluate decision-making, we test three value-function approximations—myopic reward, an optimistic upper bound, and a pessimistic lower bound—that act as biased lenses on deal evaluation.
-Through exact evaluation on small games and comparative evaluation on large, document-grounded instances derived from the Harvard Negotiation Challenge, we map the strategic regimes where each approximation succeeds or fails.
-We observe that different game structures demand different valuation strategies, motivating agents that learn robust state values and plan effectively over long horizons under binding commitments and terminal only rewards.
-Code and data for the benchmark are available at: \url{https://github.com/dtak/negotiation_benchmark_public}.
+Many real-world multi-party negotiations unfold as sequences of binding, action-level commitments rather than a single final outcome, yet this regime remains under-studied in existing benchmarks.
+We introduce a benchmark and evaluation framework for this setting, combining a configurable negotiation game generator with document-grounded instances derived from a climate negotiation exercise.
+We also provide several baseline solvers.
+Exact evaluation on small games and comparative evaluation on larger instances show that no solver dominates across regimes; performance depends on the structural properties of the game.
+These results motivate the creation of novel negotiation methods that value partial commitments robustly across diverse strategic regimes.
+Code and data for the benchmark are available at: \url{https://anonymous.4open.science/r/negotiation_MARL-46B8/}.